-To ensure customers will be updated on banks and transaction times that may be impacted by banking holidays, we have added a banking holidays banner notification at the top of the screen.
+To ensure customers are updated on banks and transaction times that may be impacted by banking holidays, we have added a notification of banking holidays banner at the top of the screen.
 If one of an organization’s vendors are impacted, their names will be listed directly.

 To prevent a double-spend situation, customer ledgers need to be able to record transactions that are conditional on the state of an account balance or account version.
 The Ledgers API already supports locking on the account version.
 We’re excited to ship support for account balance locking to make it even easier to handle concurrency in customer ledgers.